coleridged01/MPI-CPP-Wrapper/README.md

 - **Idiomatic C++ Interface**: Provides a clean and familiar interface for C++ developers, avoiding raw pointers and manual memory management.

-- **RAII (Resource Acquisition Is Initialization)**: Automatically manages resources, ensuring proper cleanup of MPI objects and reducing the risk of memory leaks.
+- **RAII**: Automatically manages resources, ensuring proper cleanup of MPI objects and reducing the risk of memory leaks.

 - **Templates and SFINAE**: Leverages C++ templates and SFINAE to allow for flexible and type-safe APIs that adapt to various data types and scenarios.